icopy-site/awesome-cn/docs/awesome/awesome-dotfiles.md

 - [homeshick](https://github.com/andsens/homeshick) - Git dotfile synchronizer written in Bash.
 - [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (macOS/Linux).
 - [Pearl](https://github.com/pearl-core/pearl) - Package manager that allows to control, sync, share dotfiles as packages automatically activated during shells or editors startup.
 There is a wide range of packages already available. in the [Official Pearl Hub](https://github.com/pearl-hub) (for Linux and OSX).
 - [rcm](https://github.com/thoughtbot/rcm) - rc file (dotfile) management.
 - [themer](https://github.com/themerdev/themer) - Manage and generate themes across your development tools from within your dotfiles.
 - [toml-bombadil](https://github.com/oknozor/toml-bombadil) - Templatize and manage your dotfiles.
+- [xdg-ninja](https://github.com/b3nj5m1n/xdg-ninja) - A shell script which checks your $HOME for unwanted files and directories.
 - [yadm](https://github.com/TheLocehiliosan/yadm) - Tool for managing a collection of files across multiple computers, using a shared Git repository and some additional features.